grrygh/dnstwist/README.md

 ## How the phishing domain generator works?

-A Python script created by @elceef, capable of generating hundreds or thosands of possible phishing domains based on the technique of Addition, Bitsquatting, Homoglyph, Omission, Subdomain and Vowel-Swap.
+A Python script created by [**@elceef**](https://github.com/elceef/dnstwist), capable of generating hundreds or thosands of possible phishing domains based on the technique of Addition, Bitsquatting, Homoglyph, Omission, Subdomain and Vowel-Swap.

 ## Commands used